c4deszes/samd21-line-bootloader/docs/integration.rst

             -o ${CMAKE_CURRENT_BINARY_DIR}/application.hex -intel
     )

 To use the header generation a file such as the one below needs to be created.
+Using SERCOM-ALT pins is possible by using `PA04_ALT` for example, the script will throw an error if the pin configuration is not valid (e.g.: different SERCOMx used, wrong TX pin)

 .. code-block:: json